sarahromani/supermileage.github.io/README.md

 ## Building the Project
 - `$ grunt build`

-Run this before each commit.
+If you're not running the `$ grunt` command which watches for changes, run this before each commit.
 It will compress and clean the CSS file (`build/style.css`).